RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon New paper on arXiv: [_Faster Linear Algebra Algorithms with Structured Random Matrices_](https://arxiv.org/abs/2508.21189).
+Introducing the oblivious subspace _injection_!

 - \newicon This fall, I will be joining [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/)'s group as a postdoc at UC Berkeley (officially in the [Statistics department](http://stat.berkeley.edu/) and at [ICSI](https://www.icsi.berkeley.edu/)).

-- \newicon New paper on arXiv: [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486).
-Punchline: Block Krylov find a rank-$k$ approximation with $O(k)$ matrix-vector products, regardless of the block size $b$!
+- New paper on arXiv: [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486).
+Punchline: Block Krylov finds a rank-$k$ approximation with $O(k)$ matrix-vector products, regardless of the block size!

-- \newicon New paper on arXiv: [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920). \chrisc wrote beautiful code for it, available on [github](https://github.com/chriscamano/Debiased-Polynomial-Regression)!
+- New paper on arXiv: [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920). \chrisc wrote beautiful code for it, available on [github](https://github.com/chriscamano/Debiased-Polynomial-Regression)!
 Punchline: you can do DPP sampling for polynomial regression by computing the eigenvalues of random complex matrices!

 $\phantom{.}$